ycjing/Neural-Style-Transfer-Papers/README.md

 # Neural-Style-Transfer-Papers <img class="emoji" alt=":art:" height="30" width="30" src="https://assets-cdn.github.com/images/icons/emoji/unicode/1f3a8.png">
-Mentioned papers and corresponding codes in our paper "Neural Style Transfer: A Review"
+Selected papers and corresponding codes in our paper "Neural Style Transfer: A Review"

 ## Citation (to be updated)
 If you find this repository useful for your research, please cite